merenlab/merenlab.org/courses/PFLS/index.md

 ```
 {% include CODEBLOCKFILENAME filename="check-exc-003-output.sh" %}

-The code above includes some ideas we haven't discussed, such as the [tilde operator](https://www.gnu.org/software/gawk/manual/html_node/Regexp-Usage.html#index-_007e-_0028tilde_0029_002c-_007e-operator) (`~`) in AWK, which is used for *pattern matching* with regular expressions, or the use of 'arrays', which I will briefly describe during our writing session.
+The code above includes some ideas we haven't discussed, such as the [tilde operator](https://www.gnu.org/software/gawk/manual/html_node/Regexp-Usage.html#index-_007e-_0028tilde_0029_002c-_007e-operator) (`~`) in AWK, which is used for *pattern matching* with regular expressions, or the use of 'arrays', which I will describe while we are going to interactively turn this snippet into a complete program to will go through submissions from each one of you automatically.

 ## Introduction to Large Language Models (LLMs)